 All staff have read and have a good understanding of at least part 1 of Keeping Children Safe in Education 2022 and are aware of the safeguarding link to other policies relating to their daily practice.
-All staff read the relevant policies such as KCSIE part 1, Child on Child abuse, Online Safety and sign to say they have done this.
-As a school we also test the knowledge of our staff using regular online tests.

 All staff receive appropriate safeguarding training (including online safety) at induction and this training is regularly updated.
 In addition, all staff should receive safeguarding and child protection (including online safety) updates as required, and at least annually, to continue to provide our staff with relevant skills and knowledge to safeguard children effectively.
-At Wombourne we have a Safeguarding briefing each Wednesday morning, where training and resources are regularly shared with staff.
+Safeguarding knowledge checks are carried out with staff to ensure understanding from training.